leksea/car-crashes-analysis/README.md

 * Big dataset: we extracted a subset of  `df_vehicles_clean`  where  `vehicle_id`  is not zero.
 For the non-zero `vehicle_id` set, we added people's data based on `vehicle_id`.
 We then merged it with `df_crashes`  based on  `crash_id`.
 * Small dataset: we extracted a subset of `df_vehicle_clean` where `df_vehicle_clean['unit_type'].isin(['Pedestrian', 'Cyclist']`.
 We extracted a subset of `df_people_clean` with  `vehicle_id =0`.
 We merged two pedestrian/cyclist datasets based on  `crash_id`.
 * We then concatenated the smaller dataset with the larger.

 ## 6. Merged Data EDA.
 - Men are 2.5x more often impaired than women, and women are 1.5x times more often distressed.

 <img src="./Images/figure_64.png" alt="Traffic Crash Analysis" width="500"/>

 - Men have 2x more fatal injuries.

 - Almost a million of crashes (out of 1.5 million) is a two-vehicle crash, followed by a single-vehicle crash (under 250K).
 We also get a fair amount of crashes having 10+ cars, all the way up to 10.

 <img src="./Images/figure_60.png" alt="Traffic Crash Analysis" width="500"/>

 - The most  `Unknown`  vehicles come from a single-vehicle crash.

--   Top 3 most popular defects among top 20 car makes are : brakes, steering, tires.
+-   Top 3 most popular defects among top 20 car makes are: brakes, steering, tires.

 -   Driver's actions mostly Unknown for each primary contributory cause.

 -   When primary cause is unable to determine, the driver's actions are None or Unknown.

--   In some cases, driver's actions correlate strongly with teh crash cause: Disregarding Signs in Failure to Yield, Improper Manouver in Impreoper Driving, etc..
+-   In some cases, driver's actions correlate strongly with the crash cause: Disregarding Signs in Failure to Yield, Improper Manouver in Impreoper Driving, etc..

 -   The most popular car make among all age categories is Chevrolet (except for Male Adults, Toyota takes the win).
 Toyota is mostly 2nd most popular make, third is Nissan/Ford.
 Honda makes an appearance as a popular teenage car.

 #### Data transformation:
 We dropped all rows with where the crash was a single car and the car make is  `Unknown`.
 We dropped miscategorized driver age categories, like infant, toddler, etc..

-## 7. Data Transformation For Classification.
+## 7. Data Transformation For Classification
 -   We saved the  `df_crashes_analysis`  to the local data folder (~1500000 rows, 38 columns).
 -   We limited the number of makes to the top 20 (`df_crashes_ml_top_20`) and saved it as a smaller (~1200000 rows x 36 columns) subset.
 -   We removed all large datasets from the memory, leaving the  `df_crashes_ml_top_20`.